-- No cell phones are to be utilized during class time except in the case that the TEACHER requests the students use them. (if there is a medical reason to use a cell phone, the school must be given notice by the parent/guardian) - 2.
-No earbuds, air pods or headphones will be allowed in class or hallways for ANY reason except in the case that the TEACHER requests the students use them.
-These can be confiscated in the same way that a cell phone can.
+No cell phones are to be utilized during class time except in the case that the TEACHER requests the students use them. (if there is a medical reason to use a cell phone, the school must be given notice by the parent/guardian)

-- During class, cell phones must be kept out of sight and not utilized at all- you should not be checking your phone for the time, using it as a calculator, or ANY OTHER REASON, unless the teacher specifically permits it. - The use of cell phones should be restricted to educational purposes only and must comply with state and federal laws, as well as the Student Code of Conduct. - 5.
-All phones must be put away before Homeroom/1st period begins. - 6.
+- 2. No earbuds, air pods or headphones will be allowed in class or hallways for ANY reason except in the case that the TEACHER requests the students use them.
+These can be confiscated in the same way that a cell phone can. (only wired headphones/wired earbuds are acceptable in class- No aipods) - The use of cell phones should be restricted to educational purposes only and must comply with state and federal laws, as well as the Student Code of Conduct. - All cell phones are to be locked in lockers before the start of 1st period or left at home.
+No exceptions. - 5.
 Phone calls, taking pictures, and recording videos are prohibited at all times during the school day.